New programs

 Annual Resident Retreat

-Residents are relieved of all clinical responsibilities to attend an overnight retreat every January.
-Planned by the residents with a goal to bond, provide feedback to program leadership, plan for the coming year, and enjoy winter outdoor fun.
+Residents are relieved of all clinical responsibilities to attend an overnight retreat every fall.
+Planned by the residents with a goal to bond, provide feedback to program leadership, plan for the coming year, and enjoy the wonders of New England in the fall.

 Subspecialty tracks